|Newcastle United 1 v 1 Leeds United|

-As the ground is central there are a number of pay and display car parks in the area, but the best bet for street parking is along the A189 Barrack Road, heading out to the northbound A1.
-Another option will be to park south of the river in Gateshead and cross the city by the Tyne and Wear metro.
+As the ground is central there are a number of pay and display car parks in the area, but another option will be to park south of the river in Gateshead and cross the city by the Tyne and Wear metro.
 A direct line leads to Monument station, which is only a short distance away, though you can change onto the other line and travel one station further to St. James', which as the name suggests is right outside the stadium.

-It will be possible to get the train back to Leeds afterwards, as there is one from Newcastle Central Station (which is about half a mile from the ground) at 9.55pm and another at 10.48pm.
+It will be possible to get the train back to Leeds afterwards, as there is one from Newcastle Central Station (which is about half a mile from the ground) at 10.45pm, which gets back 48 minutes after midnight.
 To get there you need to across the two zebra crossings outside the station and then head up the pedestrianised Pink Lane.
 Then cross Westgate Road at the top.
 Then up pedestrianised Bath Lane with the old city walls on your right.
 Turn right on to Stowell Street (Chinatown).
 At the end of Stowell Street bear left up St Andrews Street by Rosie’s Bar, under the ornate Chinese arch.
 Then left up Gallowgate.
 St James is on your right.

 We have an allocation of 3,200 seats on level 7 at the top of the Sir John Hall Stand.
 Getting there invoices a climb of 14 flights of stairs and you end up a long way from the action, so it’s not recommended for anyone who suffers from short-sightedness, vertigo or problems with climbing that number of stairs.

 On the plus side there is plenty of legroom and a good selection of pies from the tea bars.
-Ticket prices are £32 for adults, with different categories of concessions at £26 and £16.
+Ticket prices are £30 for adults, with different categories of concessions at £25 and £19.
 Fans under 13 years of age must be accompanied by an adult.
-Our tickets were sold via the ‘attendance tracker’ scheme, and it’s no surprise that they have already sold out, as indeed have the tickets for all the home stands.
+It’s no surprise that they have already sold out, and at the time of writing there are only a handful left in the home stands.